genicam/harvesters/README.rst

 Getting Started with Harvester
 ##############################

 Are you ready to start working with Harvester?
-Please open `the getting started sectionn <INSTALL.rst>`_.
+Please visit `the getting started section <INSTALL.rst>`_ to learn the instructions you will need to get Harvester running and to learn how a typical image acquisition workflow goes with Harvester.

 ########
 Appendix